Membox: Weaving Topic Continuity into Long-Range Memory for LLM Agents: Method

 \paragraph{Secondary Trace Initialization.} Events from $E^{(new)}$ not accepted into any existing traces form $E_{\mathrm{unlinked}}$.
 If $E_{\mathrm{unlinked}} \neq \varnothing$, they are re‑passed to $P_{\mathrm{init}}$ to form new traces.

 In our design, traces do not form a single linear chain: an event may legitimately belong to multiple traces, reflecting the branching and intersecting nature of real discourse.
-Within a single membox, different events can be assigned to distinct traces under our current temporal‑linking objective, as the development of discussion topics often diverges across time.
-While the present work emphasizes chronological continuity, the Trace Weaver architecture can naturally support other forms of discourse linkage—such as causal chains or role‑based interaction networks—by changing the linking objective and similarity criteria.
+Within a single Membox, different events can be assigned to distinct traces, since a local episode may contribute to several recurring macro-topics.
+The same architecture can support different notions of macro-level continuity, such as causal chains, temporal progressions, or role-based interaction networks, by altering the linking objective and similarity criteria.